marvv0905/insta-to-obsidian/README.md

-# Insta-to-Obsidian — AI Second Brain Pipeline
+# Insta-to-Nextcloud — AI Second Brain Pipeline
-> An agentic workflow that turns Instagram Reels into structured, searchable knowledge inside Obsidian — powered by a self-hosted Discord bot running 24/7 on a Raspberry Pi 5.
+> An agentic workflow that turns Instagram Reels into structured, searchable knowledge — powered by a self-hosted Discord bot running 24/7 on a Raspberry Pi 5.

 ## The Problem